FifthChat/LidarTracker/README.md

 # LidarTracker v3.0

-A lidar tool made with Touchdesigner C++ CHOP, which can support HOKUYO, SLAMTEC, EAI and SIMINICS.
+A lidar tool made with Touchdesigner C++ CHOP, which can support HOKUYO, SLAMTEC, EAI, PHOTOPTRY and SIMINICS.

 - Connect multiple lidars.
 - Multiple lidars merge.